jobisoft/Provider-4-TbSync/README.md

 # EWS-4-TbSync
-Example implementation of the TbSync interface for an external sync provider extensions.
+Example implementation of the TbSync interface for an external sync provider extension.

 ### Testing the example implementation